-A6: If a candidate publishes a large amount of election advertisements through the internet (including election website, social media platform, instant messaging application, etc.), although the related information for each publication must be provided at the "Information Sheet in relation to Election Advertisements" or Central Platform or Candidate's Platform, there may be difficulties in calculating the related expenses for each publication when completing the election return.
-In this regard, under the premise that a candidate must declare all election expenses, the Registration and Electoral Office will accept the following methods of declaring election expenses:

-(1) the salary of an assistant who is responsible for publishing the election advertisements through the internet and the internet service fee can be declared at Section C and Section E of the election return respectively;

-(2) the design and production fees of an election website can be declared at Section D8 of the election return as an expense item;

-(3) if an election advertisement involves stand-alone expense (e.g. video production fee), the expense can be declared at Section D8 of the election return as an expense item, and a remark that the election advertisement is published through the internet and the date of production should be stated;

-(4) the expenses of all election advertisements published through the internet can be declared at Section D8 of the election return according to the types of internet media (for example election website, social media platform, instant messaging application), listing the number of election advertisements published via the respective type of media, stating clearly whether all related election expenses have been declared at the corresponding section(s), and specify the reference number to the corresponding part(s) of the election return to facilitate the checking by the Registration and Electoral Office.
-If there are still other election expenses of election advertisements published through the internet, they should be declared at Section D8.
+- A6: If candidate has published a large amount of election advertisements through the internet (including election website, social media platform, instant messaging application, etc.), although the related information for each publication must be provided in the "Information Sheet in relation to Election Advertisements" or on the Central Platform or Candidate's Platform, there may be difficulties in calculating the related expenses for each publication when completing the election return.
+In this regard, under the premise that a candidate must declare all election expenses, the Registration and Electoral Office will accept the following methods of declaring election expenses: - (1) the salary of an assistant who is responsible for publishing the election advertisements through the internet and the internet service fee can be declared at Section C and Section E of the election return respectively; - (2) the design and production fees of an election website can be declared at Section D8 of the election return as an expense item; - (3) if an election advertisement involves stand-alone expense (e.g. video production fee), the expense can be declared at Section D8 of the election return as an expense item, and a remark that such election advertisement is published through the internet and the date of its production should be stated; - (4) the expenses of all election advertisements published through the internet can be declared at Section D8 of the election return according to the types of internet media (for example, election website, social media platform, instant messaging application), listing the number of election advertisements published via the respective type of media, stating clearly whether all related election expenses have been declared at the said corresponding Section(s), and specifying the reference number(s) of the corresponding Section(s) of the election return for checking by the Registration and Electoral Office.
+If there are still other election expenses of election advertisements published through the internet, they should also be declared at Section D8 of the election return.
 Candidate can make reference to an example at Section D8 in the Guide on Completion of Election Return.

 - Q7: If there are outstanding claims by the election return submission deadline, such as water charge or electricity expense, but the relevant amount cannot be ascertained before the deadline, how can a candidate declare the related expenses in the election return? - A7: Candidate should declare the outstanding claims at Section G of the election return.
-If the candidate cannot ascertain the amount of outstanding claims, he/she can write down the estimated value of the claims or "?" at Section G. Candidate must confirm the relevant amount and submit to the Chief Electoral Officer the invoice and receipt for each item of election expense which is of \$500 or more within 30 days from the payment date in support of the settlement of the outstanding claims.
+If the candidate cannot ascertain the amount of outstanding claims before the submission deadline, he/she can write down the estimated value of the claims or "?" at Section G of the election return.
+Candidate must confirm the relevant amount and submit to the Chief Electoral Officer the invoice and receipt for each item of election expense which is of \$500 or more within 30 days from the payment date in support of the settlement of the outstanding claims.